Art + Movement:

 Facebook Artist in Residence program started at Facebook’s headquarters in Menlo Park in 2012 offering local, early career artists the opportunity to make new, site-specific work in a trusted and unrestricted, corporate campus environment.
 The open-ended residency model has given way to a globally scaled site-specific commissioning program, that seeks out artists with an authentic presence in each community to make new work in all of the Facebook offices around the world.
 Last year Facebook supported over 125 new artworks globally.
 Last year, Facebook Artist in Residence program published a book surveying 225 artists’ works at Facebook over the first 5 years of the program and hosted a public art exhibition with new work by 50 of these artists in San Francisco.
 In the year ahead there is much more public engagement on the horizon: partnering with arts organizations, public art installations and events, and a whole lot more original site-specific art making opportunities for artists around the world.

-ELIGIBILITY: Open to artists over the age of 18 and living or working in Northern California.
-Please note, artwork must be hand delivered to GearBox Gallery in Oakland, CA if accepted for exhibition.
+ELIGIBILITY: This call for entries was open to artists over the age of 18 and living or working in Northern California.

-GearBox Gallery Award: An opportunity to exhibit in the Inner Room at GearBox Gallery.
+GearBox Gallery Award: Linda Ellinwood Ellinwood won the opportunity to exhibit in the Inner Room at GearBox Gallery in 2019.

 The 2016 Wild Mind Juror's Award winner, Leslie Smith, was featured in Biographies at GearBox Gallery, April 27 – May 27, 2017